 Earning Money From Pinterest

 Now that you know how to create great boards, great pins, great pin descriptions and build momentum, here’s how Pinterest makes you $$.

 How Pinterest & Website Traffic Help Me Earn an Income:

 Combined with traffic from search engines, back links, and other social media platforms, my website earns enough from display ad revenue and affiliate links to generate a solid, and somewhat reliable income for me, independent of blog sponsorships.
 For a long time, I only relied on sponsored posts and I never knew where my next pay cheque was coming from.
-Signing on with an ad network (Mediavine, but I’m switching to AdThrive in July 2020), re-honing my affiliate link strategy, and focusing on really driving traffic with Pinterest and SEO, I created a steady income – and sponsored posts became a piece of the pie.
+Signing on with an ad network (it used to be Mediavine but now AdThrive), re-honing my affiliate link strategy, and focusing on really driving traffic with Pinterest and SEO, I created a steady income – and sponsored posts became a piece of the pie.
 That has given me so much peace of mind and renewed my passion for blogging and liberated me creatively.
 I am no longer beholden to the kind of content brands want!